pedroramaciotti/HINPy/README.md

 Once you have a distribution, you do whatever you want with it.

-*The remainder of this README is under construction...*

 #### A second example

+Let us consider now a more complex example.

 ![logo](https://raw.githubusercontent.com/pedroramaciotti/HINPy/master/docs/example.png)

-File available in *datasets* as `example.csv`:
+The file for this example is available in *datasets* as `example.csv`:

     E0,V0,v01,V2,v21,,
     E0,V0,v02,V2,v22,,